SkiCzr/NVSDigitRecognition/README.md

 In order to show the predicted digit on the screen a connection needs to be made between the prediction variable and the GUI.
 This is done by using the get_prediction() method mentioned above inside TouchGFX/gui/src/screen_1_screen/Screen_1View.cpp.
 The method updateEvents() contains the label from the screen and it takes the value from get_prediction().
 The project contains multiple screens and the microcontroller is touchscreen.
-All teh interfaces can be change in the MXDesigner software.
+All teh interfaces can be change in the TouchGFX Designer software.

+## C++ library from github
+We used https://github.com/arnogranier/cppCNN/ repository to construct and train the weights of our CNN.
+We modified some of the files in order to implement weight quantization and fixed a bug which caused weights to be saved twice.
+Replace the files in the repository with our files in c++_library to reproduce the training phase.

 ## Python Scripts